 - Aboriginal life expectancy data is unavailable for South Australia specifically, but nationally stands at 69.1 years for Aboriginal males at birth and 73.7 years for Aboriginal females at birth.

-- Around one in five (21.5%) of South Australians have a disability -- defined in this context as a limitation, restriction or impairment, which has lasted, or is likely to last, for at least six months and restricts everyday activities.
-South Australia's prevalence of disability in the population is the highest of the mainland Australian states and territories.
+- Around a quarter (22.9%) of South Australians have a disability – defined in this context as a limitation, restriction or impairment, which has lasted, or is likely to last, for at least six months and restricts everyday activities.

-- More than a quarter (26.1%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.
-Under current guidelines, that is more than four standard drinks on a single occasion at least monthly.
+- Around a quarter (24.6%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.

-- About one in six (16.5%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.
-Under current guidelines, that is more than two standard drinks on any day.
+- About one in six (15.6%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.

-- Under one in five (16.5%) South Australians have high cholesterol and/or are on medication for high cholesterol.
+- About one in six (17.5%) South Australians have high cholesterol and/or are on medication for high cholesterol.
 The trend has been increasing in metropolitan Adelaide over the last five years.

-- Approximately one in ten (9.2%) South Australians have recently experienced high or very high levels of psychological distress.
+- Approximately one in eight (11.9%) South Australians have recently experienced high or very high levels of psychological distress.